-I have also been experimenting with print media throughout 2019.
+I have also been experimenting with various print media.
 I have come to the place where rarely print anything on pure canvas or regular photo paper any longer.
-Heavy art papers, such as watercolor and metalic paper, or even metal, wood, or glass have become medium of choice.
+Heavy art papers, such as watercolor and metallic paper, or even metal, wood, or glass have become medium of choice.
 No longer do I recommend framing or mounted canvas.
 For example, I much more prefer watercolor paper mounted on colored birch canvas board with a floating mount or thick backing frame matched to the color of the birch canvas board.

 "11th Street" (Bandera, Texas)

 Another area of doing things differently is that now that everything I print is of archival quality, and usually no more than 10 of any one image (each print is numbered & signed).